Core Concepts

 Used for video content.
 Video data flows as URLs or base64-encoded data.

-- Found on: Generate Video, Output
+- Found on: Generate Video, Video Stitch, Ease Curve, Output

 - Accepts: Various video formats (MP4, WebM, etc.)